 The College of Public Health has developed and will continue to update a guide to local testing sites for faculty and staff.
 Note: Only PCR nasal test sites are listed here: https://publichealth.uga.edu/coronavirus/local-testing/

 Public health officials strongly encourage people who test positive to notify those with whom they have had close contact, and in many cases, this is the most effective way to notify those who have been exposed.

-Remember to respond to the DawgCheck questionnaire every day and report all symptoms.
 If you receive a positive COVID-19 diagnosis, you are required to report those results through DawgCheck.

 Access DawgCheck through the UGA app or online at dawgcheck.uga.edu.